 - The Garmin Forerunner 745 is the best running watch you can buy.
-A close second is Garmin’s pricier running watch, the Forerunner 945.
+It strikes the perfect balance between training smarts and smartwatch features.

-- The Polar Vantage V2 is the best running watch for triathletes, thanks to its useful recovery features and long battery life.
+- The Polar Vantage V2 is the best running watch for triathletes.
+It packs excellent training coverage for swimmers, cyclists, and runners.

 Garmin Forerunner 745: The best running watch

 The Garmin Forerunner 745 is our pick for the best running watch you can buy.
-Its combination of training and smartwatch features make the 745 stand out as the “goldilocks” running watch from the company.
+Its combination of training and smartwatch features makes the 745 stand out as the “goldilocks” running watch.
 It also doesn’t hurt that it’s $100 cheaper than the Forerunner 945, which some people might find the benefits of which aren’t worth the $100 premium.
 The 745 is nearly the same as the 945, only without offline maps, less onboard storage, and shorter battery life.

 Read more about the Forerunner 745 in our list of the best Garmin watches you can buy.